grindjs/grindjs/docs/guides/providers.markdown

 }
 ```

-> Providers are loaded sequentially, regardless of wether or not they return a promise.
+> {note} Providers are loaded sequentially, regardless of wether or not they return a promise.
 Be mindful of this when doing so, as the entire boot process will wait for your provider’s promise to finish resolving before moving on to the next provider and finishing the boot up.

 ## Registering Providers
 Providers should be registered in `app/Bootstrap.js` via `app.providers.push`.
 Here’s how we’d register our new `ViewExtensionProvider`: